Tsuuunade/cse15l-lab-reports/lab5.md

 **Explanation 5**

-This command searches for all files modified within the last 20 (we can change this number) days within the directory (travel_guides/berlitz2/ in this case) and all its subdirectories.
-We can use this command to find our most recent updated files for instance.
+This option searches for the pattern recursively in all files and subdirectories within the specified directory.
+Since there's only one sentence in all files and subdirectories for the given directory ```Abernathy/```, there's only one line of output.

 **Input 6**
 ```
-$ find travel_guides/berlitz2/ -mtime -5
+$ grep -r "berlitz" travel_guides/
 ```

 **Output 6***